 PLEASE READ THIS SECTION VERY CAREFULLY!

 Curricular Practical Training (CPT) allows international students to work off-campus as part of their studio work.
-Students offered sustained performance or teaching opportunities (NOT one-time gigs), may request permission from their studio instructor to pursue the work as a part of their studio instruction during the semseter or summer breaks.
+Students offered performance or supervised teaching opportunities (NOT private studio teaching), may request permission from their studio instructor to pursue the work as a part of their studio instruction during the semseter or summer breaks.